HEASARC/heasarc-tutorials/tutorials/mission_specific_analyses/swift/getting-started-swift-xrt.md

 around that source region, with a 240" radius and a 390" radius.

-You might well wish to define more complex regions, particularly if there are bright sources close to the source you wish to analyze and you would like to exclude them.
+You might well wish to define more complex regions, particularly if there are bright sources close to the source you wish to analyze, and you would like to exclude them.

 ```{code-cell} python
 src_pos = src_coord.to_string("hmsdms", sep=":").replace(" ", ", ")